mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 The `GridColDef` type has properties to apply class names and custom CSS on the cells.

 - `cellClassName`: to apply class names on every cell.
 It can also be a function.
 - `align`: to align the content of the cells.
 It must be 'left' | 'right' | 'center'.
+(Note you must use `headerAlign` to align the content of the header.)

 ```tsx
 const columns: GridColumns = [